mdolce8/WSU-NOvA-Vertexer/Prod5.1-FD/README.md

 i. `plot_cvnmap_predictions.ipynb`
 This macro will plot the pixel map with the true vertex location _and_ the model prediction.
 This is intended as a qualitative check.

-ii. `fd_fluxswap_p5p1_validation.ipynb` This macro plots more quantitative metrics, like the resolution of the prediction vs. the
-Elastic Arms algorithm, and also breaks it down into interaction type.
+ii. `fd_p5p1_nu_specrta.ipynb` This macro plots simple Enu distribution, and also broken down into interaction type.